Using FastAPI to Run FastKafka Application

 return greeting

-In the above example, we consume messages from a topic called names
+In the above example, we consume messages from a topic called names,

 we prepend “Hello" to the message, and send it back to another topic

-called greetings
+called greetings.

-app to produce and consume from two
+We now have a simple FastKafka app to produce and consume from two

 topics.